marklogic-community/mlphp/README.md

 MarkLogic with just a couple lines of PHP code:

     use MarkLogic\MLPHP;

     $document = new MLPHP\Document($client);
     $document->setContentFile('myfile.xml')->write('/myfile.xml');

 Searching is just as easy:

     use MarkLogic\MLPHP;

     $search = new MLPHP\Search($client);
     $results = $search->retrieve('cat');

 More details are available in the examples described below.

 ## Dependencies

-* [MarkLogic 6 or later](http://developer.marklogic.com/products).
-Download the server, start it, and request a  a free [Developer or Express license](http://developer.marklogic.com/licensing) directly from the Admin UI on port 8001.
+* [MarkLogic 7 or later](http://developer.marklogic.com/products).
+Download the server, start it, and request a free [Developer or Express license](http://developer.marklogic.com/licensing) directly from the Admin UI on port 8001.
-* PHP 5.3-or-later-enabled web server (e.g., Apache running PHP) with the following extension libraries (typically available by default)
+* PHP 5.4-or-later-enabled web server (e.g., Apache running PHP) with the following extension libraries (typically available by default)
 	* DOM
 	* cURL
 	* XSL
 * [MLPHP](https://github.com/marklogic/mlphp)
 * [Composer](http://getcomposer.org).

 ## Installation
-To add MLPHP to your project, simply add MLPHP to your Composer requirement in composer.json:
+To add MLPHP to your project, simply add MLPHP as a Composer requirement in composer.json:

     {
-        require: {
+        "require": {
-            "marklogic\mlphp" : "dev-master"
+            "marklogic/mlphp" : "dev-master"
         }
     }

-And then, depending on how you installed Composer, you can do
+And then, depending on how you installed Composer, run

     % composer install